 The majority of the value added in the Indian economy now comes from the services sector, even as the sector employs less than a third of the workforce.

 India's services boom was driven primarily by trade and hospitality from the 1970s to the 2000s.
-Trade and hotels (includes repair services and restaurants), and transport and communications (includes storage and broadcasting) have a 17% share in both the economic value added and in the workforce in services.
+Within the services sector, two areas of the economy - trade and hotels (including repair services and restaurants), and transport and communications (including storage and broadcasting) - have a 17% share in both the economic value added and in the services workforce.

-In recent decades, however, the services boom has been powered by services other than these, which contribute to a third of the national economic output, despite employing just an eighth of the workforce.
+In recent decades, however, the services boom has been powered by services other than two traditional services groups.

-Four key sub sectors under "other services" in particular produce relatively few jobs but have a significant economic contribution.
-Together, real estate, finance, professional services and public administration employ only 6% of the national workforce, but contribute 28% to India's economy[6].
+Four key areas of the services economy grouped under the category "real estate, financial, professional and other services" in particular produce relatively few jobs but have a significant economic contribution.
+Together, real estate, finance, professional services and public administration employ only 6% of the national workforce, but contribute 28% to India's economy.[6]

 Real estate, for instance, has a 0.2% share in India's employment.
 But it contributes 7% to the gross value added in the economy.
 Financial services, which includes banking, insurance, and investment services, employ 1% of the workforce but contribute 6% to the economy.